-The laryngeal vibratory mechanisms M0, M1, M2 and M3 refer to the patterns of true vocal fold vibrating behavior that often gave rise to some of the sensations prototypically designated by registers/voices, such as pulse phonation, strohbass, grave, chest voice, mixed voice, falsetto, head voice, flageolet, super head voice, and whistle.
-Some of these, like super head voice, exist as customized extensions/aspects of other registers/voices.
+The laryngeal vibratory mechanisms M0, M1, M2, and M3 refer to the patterns of true vocal fold vibrating behavior that often gave rise to some of the sensations previously designated by registers/voices, such as pulse phonation, strohbass, grave, chest voice, mixed voice, falsetto, head voice, flageolet, and whistle.
+Some of these exist as customized extensions/aspects of other registers/voices.
 Extensions and aspects refer to specialized versions of a given voice/register.
 The sensations felt in different voices, registers, extensions and aspects can usually be more concretely correlated with these laryngeal vibratory mechanisms.

 In music and speech, humans have long needed to classify the various ways in which the true vocal folds vibrate to produce sound.
 Before the advent of scientifically visualizing the larynx, first popularized by Manuel Garcia, primitive vocal fold descriptions relied on bodily perceptions secondary to true vocal fold activity at different pitch ranges.
 Consequently, the classification system based on vocal registers — vocal fry, chest voice, mixed voice, falsetto, head voice, flageolet, whistle register — became commonplace.
 Each of these is named for perceptions and/or misconceptions about the effects that vocal fold vibrations have on the voice and the body at large.
 For instance, head register/head voice is believed to be “placed” in the head, while chest register/chest voice is believed to be “placed” in the chest.

 As the definition of each vocal register varies drastically between different singers and different vocal traditions, it is hard to use these register/voice terms productively.
 Alternatively, the concept of laryngeal vibratory mechanisms (LVMs) more objectively correlates with proven vocal fold behaviors.